pulumi/docs/content/docs/guides/crosswalk/kubernetes/_index.md

 ### 4. Cluster Services

-With a running, vanilla cluster you should install any Kubernetes cluster-scoped services that will be shared by a subset or all cluster users.
+With a running, vanilla cluster you can install any Kubernetes cluster-scoped services that will be shared by a subset or all cluster users.

-At a minimum, services include centralized cluster and app-based logging, and often include monitoring, policies, and service meshes.
+At a minimum, services that should be installed include centralized cluster and app-based logging, and often include monitoring, policies, and service meshes.

 ### 5. App Services